Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 Within the handler function, we'll log the request body.
 The lambda function uses CloudWatchLogs as its standard logger.

 If the lead request can be unmarshaled and we encounter no errors, we return a response with the lead data, timestamp, and a successful status code.
 Otherwise, we log an error and respond with a server error status code.

-And that's a super basic lambda function.
-To invoke it, we need to build and deploy it.

 ```go
 // main.go